OmarKabha49/SYSP2_K_EX2/README.md

   - DFS (Depth-First Search)
   - Heap Traversal
   - Pre-Order, Post-Order, and In-Order Traversals are only applicable for binary trees (`k = 2`).
 For non-binary trees, these default to DFS.

-## Troubleshooting

-- **Font Loading Issue**: Ensure `arial.ttf` is in the correct directory.
-The project looks for `arial.ttf` in the current working directory by default.
-If it's not loading, check the working directory from which the executable is run and ensure `arial.ttf` is present there.
-- **SFML Installation**: Make sure SFML is installed and linked correctly.
-On some systems, you may need to install the development package (e.g., `libsfml-dev` on Ubuntu).

-## Future Improvements

-- Enhance error handling for file loading and invalid operations.
-- Extend the tree visualization to support more complex graphics and animations.
-- Implement additional tree operations such as deletion or balancing for binary trees.

-## License

-This project is open-source and available under the MIT License.
-Feel free to modify and use it as needed.

-## Contact

-For any issues or suggestions, feel free to open an issue in the repository or contact the author directly.